 The short It's the Natural Thing to Do, as well as the later Famous Studios short The Hungry Goat, which feels more like a Tex Avery cartoon with Popeye thrown in as an afterthought.

 The short Wotta Nitemare, although the bulk of that short was one big Dream Sequence.

-There's also "Popeye meets William Tell", which for no discernable reason decides to throw our hero into medieval europe and have him encounter William Tell.
+There's also "Popeye meets William Tell", which for no discernable reason decides to throw our hero into medieval Europe and have him encounter a William Tell who looks and acts more like a Looney Tunes character.
 And it only gets stranger from there.

 Fridge Horror: If you know a little about the chemistry of spinach.
 Spinach and its relatives are high in compounds called oxalates, which when ingested repeatedly over a long enough period of time, precipitate calcium from the blood to yield calcium oxalate, the main component of kidney stones.
 Ouch.
-Interestingly, the supposed reason for Popeye's super strength was the miscalculated amount of iron in spinach, which was 10 times the actual amount.
+Interestingly, the supposed reason for Popeye's super strength was the amount of iron in spinach.
 The oxalates would still negate this by binding to the iron to form iron(II) oxalate.

-"Funny Aneurysm" Moment: In one cartoon Bluto, in a rare moment of Genre Savvy-ness, destroys the world's spinach supply with an powerful herbicide made from DDT.
-What it's called in the cartoon, Drop Dead Twice, proved to be appropriate name for the real DDT, at least with regards to birds.
+"Funny Aneurysm" Moment: In one cartoon Bluto destroys the world's spinach supply with an powerful herbicide made from DDT.
+What it's called in the cartoon, Drop Dead Twice, proved to be an appropriate name for the real DDT, at least with regards to birds.